WilliamAnimate/rctl/README.md

 ## Wtf?

 Yeah.
-This is a horribly written wrapper to the openrc command line tools, made to be easier for those comfortable with systemctl to approach.
+This is a horribly written wrapper to the openrc command line tools, made for those comfortable with systemctl.

 ## What's wrong with it??

-first, we have rc-update add **evremap** then, we have rc-service **evremap** start
+first, we have rc-update add **evremap**

+then, we have rc-service **evremap** start

 whereas on systemd...

 systemctl enable **evremap**.service

 systemctl start **evremap**.service

 why are they in different places???